-I’m pretty active in general, but when Karen created WeStretch, I hesitated to start something new.
+Well, I’m pretty active in general, but when Karen created WeStretch, I hesitated to start something new.
 Then my mom started using it and I thought I should probably give this a try.
 I really like that it challenges you.

 Are these stretches new to you?

 When I say traditional stretches, I mean if I were to tell someone to go stretch, they would do the most generic things they could think of.
-Like leaning into the wall to stretch your calf, or to sit on the ground to reach for your toes, or to stretch one arm across your body… Gym class style!
+Like leaning into the wall to stretch your calf, or to sit on the ground to reach for your toes, or stretching one arm across your body… Gym class style!

 They are at the opposite ends of how you improve your range of motion!
 In yoga, the poses all flow into one another and build off each other.
 WeStretch is more of ‘Now we’re going to do this stretch and then this one,’ which is a good thing, too.

 Yoga can be less structured than stretching because it’s going more with intuition.
 I’d say with WeStretch, it’s telling you exactly what you have to do, which requires almost no thinking.

 I have definitely taken ideas from WeStretch for my yoga classes, though, trying to mix them up.

 Where does your passion for movement come from?

 I really enjoy different types of exercise.
 If I could, I would probably just work out all day.
 I would teach yoga all day, and move all day.
 Maybe not run all day, but I could be at the gym all day.

 What is your longest stretching streak?